-Loss from discontinued operations, net of tax, was (\$0.9) million and (\$5.2) million during 2013 and 2012, respectively.
-The decrease in the loss is primarily due to the sale of the Semiconductor Systems and Laser Systems businesses in May 2013 and October 2012, respectively, offset by severance paid to Semiconductor Systems employees during 2013 as a result of the sale.
+Loss from discontinued operations, net of tax, was \$2.7 million and \$8.7 million during 2013 and 2012, respectively.
+The decrease in the loss was primarily due to the sale of the Semiconductor Systems and Laser Systems businesses in May 2013 and October 2012, respectively, offset by severance paid to Semiconductor Systems employees during 2013 as a result of the sale.

-In May 2013, we consummated the sale of certain assets and liabilities of the Semiconductor Systems business for \$8.0 million in cash, subject to closing working capital adjustments.
-We recorded a \$0.3 million loss on the sale, net of tax, in the consolidated statement of operations.
+In May 2013, we consummated the sale of the Semiconductor Systems business for \$9.7 million in cash, including working capital adjustments of \$1.7 million received in September 2013.
+We recognized a \$0.4 million loss on the sale, net of tax, in the consolidated statements of operations during 2013.